 2TI-RSLK MAX Module 2 – Voltage, current and power (4)

 Review basic electronic components and the electrical properties needed to interface sensors and actuators to a microcontroller.

 3TI-RSLK MAX Module 3 – ARM® Cortex® M (4)

 A brief introduction to the ARM Cortex-M microcontroller, assembly programming language and some debugging techniques.

-An introduction to C, compiling and debugging using the MSP432 and TI Code Composer Studio™.
+An introduction to C, compiling and debugging using the MSP432 and our Code Composer Studio™.

 5TI-RSLK MAX Module 5 – Building the robot (6)